MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Publish-AzureRmVMDscConfiguration.md

 ```

 ### -ContainerName
-Specifies the name of the azure_2 storage container the configuration is uploaded to.
+Specifies the name of the Azure storage container the configuration is uploaded to.

 ```yaml
 Type: String